ankit041288/ML/README.md

 # ML
-#Steps to create a ML Modle
+#Steps to create a ML Model
 _**Look at the big picture.

 Get the data.